talizacks/IS597_final/README.md

 ### Collisions:
 - Downloaded from:
 https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/
-- Filtered to include collisions from only 2018 and
+- Filtered to include collisions from only 2018
 - Path:
   - 2018_crashes.csv